fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Profile/v3.0.0/Add-AzureAccount.md

 # Add-AzureAccount

 ## SYNOPSIS
-Adds the Azure account to Windows PowerShell
+Adds the Azure account to Windows PowerShell.

 ## SYNTAX